Skip to main content

 • story

-• “I abhor games that force you to die or lose lives for no reason, as it implies that the story/plot was never meant to succeed and will always end in failure.
-Even Dark Souls you can complete without dying with planning and strategy.
-In this game, the child never saved her mother, the cyclops wins, and the child died hopelessly as there was never a chance of success (not spoilers, all this is in the first 2 minutes).”
+• “I abhor games that force you to die or lose lives for no reason, as it implies that the story/plot was never meant to succeed, and will always end in failure.
+Even in Dark Souls, you can complete the game without dying with planning and strategy.
+In this game, the child never saves her mother, the cyclops wins, and the child dies hopelessly as there was never a chance of success (not spoilers, all this is in the first 2 minutes).”

 • “The story is simple and to the point: mama summoner gets turned to stone by a cyclops, so baby summoner sets out on a quest to defeat the cyclops to save his mother.”